fernandobalieiro/JNations-2025/README.md

 ```bash
 echo "MLFLOW_TRACKING_URI=https://your-mlflow-server.up.railway.app" > .env
 ```

+If you want to run on Railway, go to their website and create a new project.
+Search for `mlflow` template and select it.
+It will create a container with mlflow server running.
+Check the url and set it in the `.env` file.

 > ✅ Your `.env` is only used locally.
 In CI, MLflow is configured via GitHub Secrets.